NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 If it is known that an authoritative name server supports incremental deleg, then no direct queries for the incremental delegation need to be send in parallel to the legacy delegation query.
 A resolver SHOULD register that an authoritative name server supports incremental deleg when the authority section, of the returned referral responses from that authoritative name server, contains incremental delegegation information.

-When the authority section of a referral response contains an SVCB RRset or a CNAME on the incremental delegation name, or valid NSEC(3) RRs showing the non-existence of such SVCB or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports incremental deleg for the duration indicated by the TTL for that SVCB, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
+When the authority section of a referral response contains an DELEG RRset or a CNAME on the incremental delegation name, or valid NSEC(3) RRs showing the non-existence of such DELEG or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports incremental deleg for the duration indicated by the TTL for that DELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
 Subsequent queries SHOULD NOT include incremental deleg queries, as described in {{recursive-resolver-behavior}}, to be send in parallel for the duration support for incremental deleg is registered for the authoritative name server.

-For example, in {{deleg-response}}, the SVCB RRset at the incremental delegation point has TTL 3600.
+For example, in {{deleg-response}}, the DELEG RRset at the incremental delegation point has TTL 3600.
 The resolver should register that the contacted authoritative name server supports incremental deleg for (at least) 3600 seconds (one hour).
 All subsequent queries to that authoritative name server SHOULD NOT include incremental deleg queries to be send in parallel.

 If the authority section contains more than one RRset making up the incremental delegation, then the RRset with the longest TTL MUST be taken to determine the duration for which incremental deleg support is registered.

-For example, in {{alias-response}}, both a CNAME and an SVCB RRset for the incremental delegation are included in the authority section.
+For example, in {{alias-response}}, both a CNAME and an DELEG RRset for the incremental delegation are included in the authority section.
 The longest TTL must be taken for incremental support registration, though because the TTL of both RRsets is 3600, it does not matter in this case.

 With DNSSEC signed zones, support is apparent with all referral responses, with unsigned zones only from referral responses for which a incremental delegation exists.